 The Beverly Sugar Riot

 In November 1777, women in Beverly, Mass., meted out justice to merchants who refused to accept paper money for sugar.
 Beverly historian Edwin Stone recorded the incident, which happened on a cold November morning.

-The foreman locked the gates, so the women 'called to their aid a reinforcement of men, who, with axes, soon demolished the gates.
+The foreman locked the gates.
+The women then ‘called to their aid a reinforcement of men, who, with axes, soon demolished the gates.’
 The foreman resisted.
+Wrote Stone,

-The women -- Stone snarkily called them ‘gentle expounders of “women’s rights"’ -- forced open the doors and rolled out two hogsheads of sugar, which they put on their carts.
+The women — Stone snarkily called them ‘gentle expounders of “women’s rights”’ — forced open the doors and rolled out two hogsheads of sugar.
+They then put them on their carts.
 Other merchants, seeing the turmoil, started negotiating with the women.
 In the end, they agreed to sell their sugar for paper money.

 With thanks to History of Beverly: Civil and Ecclesiastical from Its Settlement in 1630 to 1842 by Edwin Stone, Food Riots of the American Revolution by Barbara Clark Smith and The Unknown American Revolution by Gary B. Nash.
 This story about female food riots was updated in 2023.

 A food fight to end all food fights!